SE-TeamG/markdown-to-html/README.md

 * Markdown command form : gcc [-option] [inputfilename] [-o output filename]

+  ex) gcc -plain ReadMe.md -o a.html

-> Missing or wrong argument is not tolerated
+>> Missing or wrong argument is not tolerated

-> Style can be plain or fancy or slide
+>> Style can be plain or fancy or slide
->
->       ex) gcc -plain ReadMe.md -o a.html

 * Help command form : help